Aggabai Sunbai: Plot

 Eventually, Asawari provides an ultimatum to Shubhra to make Soham mend his ways or divorce him.
 Asawari foresees her own past life in Shubhra and hence decides to make Shubhra independent and strong once again as well as secure her a position in the D. B. K. Foods company.
 Abhijeet learns about Soham's affair with Suzanne and hence gives him a warning.
 Soham breaks up with Suzanne when she misbehaves with him due to some petty reason, but due to jealousy, he ends up reconciling with her and berating Shubhra.
 On their marriage anniversary, Shubhra learns about Soham's affair and confronts Suzanne, but she in turn misguides her about Soham.
 Shubhra then confronts Soham, who reveals the whole truth about having affair both-sided, but Shubhra believes Suzanne's fake truth over Soham and asks Asavari to interfere.
 Suzanne ditches Shubhra in front of Asavari in order to deteriorate her image.
 Shubhra reveals the truth to Abhijeet and seeks his help.
 However, Soham makes a scam and blames Maddy and later a worker.
 Shubhra interferes but gets insulted by Soham and Suzanne about her and Babdu's cost of living.
 Hence, Shubhra sets out to recreate her own identity to become independent and begin working again.
-Meanwhile, Anurag Gokhale (Chinmay Udgirkar), a kind-hearted man, enters Shubhra's life when she was about to commit suicide out of depression, and advises her to live a life for herself and Babdu.
+Meanwhile, Anurag Gokhale, a kind-hearted man, enters Shubhra's life when she was about to commit suicide out of depression, and advises her to live a life for herself and Babdu.

 Shubhra gathers courage and questions Soham about it and asks Soham to end his relationship with Suzanne and gives him an ultimatum.
 Soham, in fear of Asavari, fakes his breakup with Suzanne.
 Abhijeet learns of this and makes Shubhra aware of Soham's cheat.
 Shubhra decides to teach a lesson to Soham and Suzanne.
 Suzanne tries to gains Asavari's sympathy and confidence.
-On Asavari's insistence, Shubhra joins D.B.K.
-Company with a post equivalent to Soham.
+On Asavari's insistence, Shubhra joins D. B. K. Company with a post equivalent to Soham.
 This move angers Soham and Suzanne.
 Suzanne tries to create a difference between Babdu and Shubhra with miserably fails.
 Soham gets jealous of Shubhra's friendship with Anurag and blames her character for which she retaliates and gives him a warning.